 - The clinical fellowship involves 5 supervised clinics each week and exposure to ongoing research activities at the Brigham MS Center.

-- The clinical research fellowship involves supervised clinics in MS, NMO, and Neuroimmunology (across multiple institutions) and a focused research trajectory.
-These clinical research tracks are described in the application form.
+- This track involves supervised clinics in MS, NMO, and Neuroimmunology (across multiple institutions) and a focused research trajectory.

-- Directors: Tanuja Chitnis, MD & Mark Gorman, MD
+- Program Leadership: Tanuja Chitnis, MD & Mark Gorman, MD

 - Fellows rotate through the pediatric MS and neuroimmunology clinics at Massachusetts General Hospital (with Dr. Chitnis) and at Boston Children’s Hospital (with Dr. Gorman), and adult MS clinic at Brigham and Women’s Hospital (with Dr. Chitnis).